alpqr/qtvulkan/README.md

 ==================================

-There is no actual rendering in the examples yet, apart from clearing.
-However, QVulkanRenderLoop itself is pretty complete and stable already.

-To be as portable as possible, all functions are resolved dynamically, either via QLibrary or the device/instance-level getProcAddr, so no libs are needed at link time.

 The main goal here is to demonstrate the model where the submission/present thread gets throttled based on the vsync, while allowing multiple frames in flight without pipeline stalls. (i.e. something that is missing from the majority of "tutorials" out there)

+To be as portable as possible, all Vulkan functions are resolved dynamically, either via QLibrary or the device/instance-level getProcAddr, so no libs are needed at link time.

 Instead of the traditional QGLWidget, QOpenGLWindow, etc. model (i.e. paintGL) we use a QVulkanRenderLoop that gets attached to a QWindow, and gets in turn a